NHSDigital/nhs-app-api/backendworker/NHSOnline.Backend.PfsApi/Resources/Markdown/IntroductoryMessage.md

 **Get your NHS COVID Pass**

-You can view and share your NHS COVID Pass for event trials in England and travel abroad.
+You can view and share your NHS COVID Pass for places in England that have chosen to use this service and for travel abroad.
 [Read more about your NHS COVID Pass](https://nhs.uk/nhs-app/nhs-app-help-and-support/health-records-in-the-nhs-app/about-the-nhs-covid-pass-service/?wt.mc_id=intro_v1_0621).

 **GP health record**